akornatskyy/wheezy.security/doc/userguide.rst

 :py:class:`~wheezy.security.crypto.ticket.Ticket` has the following
 characteristics:

-* It is valid for certain period of time, namely has explicitly set expiration time.
+* It is valid for certain period of time, in particular it has an explicitly set expiration time.
-* It value is signed to prove it authenticity.
+* Its value is signed to prove its authenticity.
 * It is encrypted to protect sensitive information.
 * It has noise to harden forgery.